Murals that Honor Black History in Charlotte

 These murals tell the stories of Charlotte’s African American history in a unique and profound way.

 Murals all over the Queen City pay tribute to important events and figures in Black culture.
 They tell the stories of struggles and triumphs of communities, like the Historic West End of Charlotte, while promoting pride in cultural identity.
 With every brush stroke, these murals have the power to transcend time, often unfolding and elevating the stories they tell.

 Artist: Tommie Robinson

 Where to find it: Second Ward High School Gymnasium in the Brooklyn neighborhood

 Tommie Robinson has been painting for over 50 years.
-“If I wasn’t an artist, I’d be a historian,” said Robinson.
+“If I wasn’t an artist, I’d be a historian,” Robinson says.